maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Most platforms used `CALL`, the notable exception being Commodore BASIC which used `SYS`, which they took from BASIC-PLUS on the DEC-10.
 Sperry Univac System/9 also used `SYS`.
 The Dragon-32 used `EXEC`.

 The Color Genie required the address to be passed in hex format.
-This is supported for all numbers in RetroBASIC, and will work "naturally."
+All number constants in RetroBASIC can be entered in hex format, and this will work "naturally" if the 0h or 0x prefix is placed on the constant.

 Some dialects allowed parameters to be passed in after the address.
 Amstrad CPC allowed a single parameter, BBC BASIC allowed a list.